namigabbasov/Publications/Political Research Quarterly/ReadMe.md

 - **Generalized Linear Models (GLM)**: Using Gamma distribution to handle skewed outcomes.
 - **Multilevel Modeling**: Accounting for individual- and country-level variations in data.

-## Key Contributions
+## Contributions

-This project represents a collaborative effort.
+This is a collaborative work.
 My contributions include the theory, all methods and quantitative analysis, drafting manuscript, and addressing all revisions.

 ## Repository Contents